MathiasDarr/MIR/README.md

 ### Guitar Tab Transcription

-I attempt to reproduce the neural network archticture described by Manuel Minguez Carretero in his thesis.
+I attempt to reproduce the neural network archticture proposed by Manuel Minguez Carretero in his thesis.
-For convenience I have added the PDF of this work to the reposotiory.
+For convenience I have added the PDF of this work to the repository.
 He proposes several neural network architectures for solving this problem, which he trained on the MusicNet database, an MIR dataset of piano recordings and sheet music.
 Instead I am training & testing my network with data from, GuitarSet, a different MIR dataset of guitar recordings and and note labels.